Please use the following to come to your Academic Advising appointment prepared.

 Try to balance your class load where possible between MWF and TR and discuss travel days and practice times, etc. with your advisor if you are a student-athlete.

-Enroll in any mini-mester courses during this appointment as well.
+Enroll in any mini-term courses during this appointment as well.

 - After Registering